bazookaboots/JPDesktopAssistant/README.md

 You can also build and run the C# component in visual studio community entirely seperate from the GUI.

+## Branching
+The main branch will contain a copy of the working code.

+Each team member will have their own branch to work on different features.

+Each time the team meets, we will discuss merging features into main.

+Nobody is to merge with main until the group has discussed.

 ## Resources
 Jira: https://jira.cset.oit.edu:8443/projects/TE/summary